 - 3 Pushkin Palace and Park (Tsarskoe Selo)

-- 4 Peterhof and Catherine Palace in One Day
+- 4 So, Peterhof or Catherine Palace in Pushkin?

 For Peter the Great and other Russian rulers, a palace in the city wasn’t enough.
 They also had summer palaces outside of the city.
 Six of them are still in good shape: Lomonosov (Oranienbaum Palace), Peterhof, Strelna (Konstantin’s Palace), Pushkin (Catherine’s Palace), Pavlovsk, and Gatchina.
 Peterhof and Pushkin are the most beautiful ones and an absolute must for any traveler visiting Russia.
 But St. Petersburg offers many more interesting day trips and excursions.
 Among them, we loved Vyborg, a forgotten town close to Finland.
 Kronstadt Island in the Baltic Sea and Shlisselburg Fortress in Ladoga Lake are other great options.